This preface contains the following

 About Cisco Extensible

-Controller (Cisco XNC) is a software platform that serves as an interface between the
+Cisco Extensible Network Controller (XNC) is a software platform that serves as an interface between the

 network elements (southbound) and third-party applications (northbound).

-Cisco XNC can support multiple protocol plugins in the southbound
+multiple protocol plugins in the southbound direction.
+In Release 1.6, Cisco

 support network visibility and programmability, such as network topology